w3f/polkadot-wiki/docs/learn/learn-staking.md

 Nominating is _not_ a "set and forget" operation.
 The whole NPoS system is dynamic and nominators should periodically monitor the performance and reputation of their validators.
-Failing to do so could result in applied slashes and/or rewards not being paid out, possibly for a prolonged period of time.
+Failing to do so could result in applied slashes and/or rewards not being paid out, possibly for a prolonged period.

 :::

 Although the theory can be used as a general guideline, in practice it is more complicated and following the theory might not necessarily lead to the desired result.
-Validators might have the total stake backing them below average, low commission and above average era points in one era and then have a totally different profile in the next one.
+Validators might have the total stake backing them below average, low commission and above average era points in one era and then have a different profile in the next one.
 Selection based the criteria like on-chain identity, slash history and low commission make the staking rewards deterministic.
-But there are criteria that vary more than others, with era points being the most variable and thus one of the key probabilistic components of staking rewards.
-It is not recommended to change nominations because of the low era points of a validator in a single era.
+But some criteria vary more than others, with era points being the most variable and thus one of the key probabilistic components of staking rewards.
+Part of this probability is directly related to the fact that a validator can produce blocks for a parachain (i.e. para-validators) or the relay chain, with para-validators earning more era points per unit time (see [this](../maintain/maintain-guides-validator-payout.md#era-points) page for more information).
+The role can switch between sessions, and you can look at [the staking tab on the Polkadot-JS UI](https://polkadot.js.org/apps/#/staking) to know which validator is producing blocks for the relay chain or parachains.

+It is not recommended
+to change nominations because of the low era points of a validator in a single era.
 Variability in rewards due to the era points should level out over time.
-If a validator consistently gets era points below average, it makes sense to nominate a better-performing validator for the health of the network and for increased staking rewards.
+If a validator consistently gets era points below average, it makes sense to nominate a better-performing validator for the health of the network and increased staking rewards.
 See
 [this](https://support.polkadot.network/support/solutions/articles/65000150130-how-do-i-know-which-validators-to-choose-)
 support article to understand in detail how to select the set of validators to nominate.

 ### Accounts

-There are two different accounts that can be used to securely manage your funds while staking.
+Two different accounts can be used to securely manage your funds while staking.

 - **Stash:** This account holds funds bonded for staking, but delegates some functions to a controller account.
 As a result, you may actively participate in staking with a stash private key kept in